jasonm23/onlisp-markdown/onlisp.md

 of data, the data itself is told how to behave, and the program is implicit in the interactions of these new data "objects."

-For example, suppose we want to write a program to ﬁnd the areas of two- dimensional shapes.
+For example, suppose we want to write a program to ﬁnd the areas of two-dimensional shapes.
 One way to do this would be to write a single function which looked at the type of its argument and behaved accordingly:

 ```